Current UK Interest Rate

 The global financial crisis of 2008 has kept rates consistently under 6%, with the base rate falling to the lowest level of 300 years.
 They sat at the earlier mentioned 5.75% in July 2007 before falling dramatically to just 0.5% by March 2009.
 This fell again in August 2016 to 0.25%, which was a benefit to all homebuyers.
 The interest rate rose just slightly back to 0.5% by November 2017 and then increased again to 0.75% in August 2018.

-New home buyers who have borrowed mortgages at a fixed-rate have enjoyed interest rates at remarkable and historic lows.
+New home buyers who have borrowed mortgages at a fixed-rate have enjoyed interest rates and mortgage payments at remarkable and historic lows.

 Inflation and the cost of living surged by 5.1% in the 12 months to November, up from 4.2% the month before, and its highest level since September 2011.
 This pushed the policy makers at the Bank of England to raise rates for the first time in 3 years.
 The Monetary Policy Committee voted 8-1 in favour of the increase to 0.25%.